Rappaport Connects Gateway |

 Edward Glaeser

-Edward Glaeser is the Fred and Eleanor Glimp Professor of Economics and the Chairman of the Department of Economics at Harvard University, where he has taught since 1992.
+Edward Glaeser is the Fred and Eleanor Glimp Professor of Economics at Harvard University, where he has taught since 1992.

 He regularly teaches microeconomics theory, and occasionally urban and public economics.
 He has served as Director of the Taubman Center for State and Local Government, and Director of the Rappaport Institute for Greater Boston.